nlkolluri/CoVerifi/React_Frontend/README.md

 There are several API calls to localhost:5000 in the code, such as http://localhost:5000/get_tweets.
 If you host our backend through different hosting, localhost:5000 would be replaced by the name of your hosting provider.
 For example, all references to localhost:5000 may be replaced with references to CUSTOM_API.herokuapp.com.
 It would look like: http://CUSTOM_API.herokuapp.com/get_tweets.

-### 3] Additional sources helped in the development of this code
-For the frontend, we began with this: https://github.com/kakaly/twitter-feed, but then heavily modified it.
-We retained this author's MIT license.
-We also used libraries such as react-bootstrap.